-NM705 Midwifery Care of Postpartum Women and Newborns (3-0)
+NM705 Postpartum and Newborn Care (3-0)

 Providing evidence-based care during the postpartum period improves outcomes and health for the client, newborn, and family for a lifetime.
 Students begin with anatomy and physiology of the fetal-newborn transition and postpartum changes and apply that foundation to formulate care plans for the healthy newborn and postpartum client.
 Utilizing a diversity, equity, and inclusion framework, students will educate families and determine appropriate management plans to promote optimal postpartum and newborn outcomes.